ladisk/FLife/README.rst

 |GUI_img|

-If Generator instance is given, stationary Gaussian time-history is generated.
+If parameter `rg` (numpy.random._generator.Generator) is provided, stationary Gaussian time-history is generated.
 Otherwise, time-history is generated subsequently, when Rainflow fatigue-life is calculated.

 .. code-block:: python